 Sour Cream Banana Cake

-- The best bananas for this cake have gone beyond yellow and have skins with brown speckles and spots, but not completely brown and mushy.
+- PRO-Tip: The ideal bananas for this cake have gone beyond yellow and have skins with brown speckles and spots, but not completely brown and mushy.
 The speckled bananas have more sugar than a solid yellow banana and give more banana flavor to your baked goods.

 - If your bananas are still yellow, roasting them can bring out the necessary sugars along with softening the fruit.